AstraZeneca/KAZU/docs/quickstart.rst

 Installation
 ------------

-Note, currently not functional - install from repo only at present
+Note, currently not functional - install from repo only at present.
+Ensure you are on version 21.0 or newer of pip.

 .. code-block:: console